Palestinian fedayeen: Second Intifada and current situation

 After being dormant for many years, Palestinian fedayeen reactivated their operations during the Second Intifada.
-In August 2001, ten Palestinian commandos from the Democratic Front for the Liberation of Palestine (DFLP) penetrated the electric fences of the fortified army base of Bedolah, killing an Israeli major and two soldiers and wounding seven others.
+In August 2001, ten Palestinian commandos from the DFLP penetrated the electric fences of the fortified army base of Bedolah, killing an Israeli major and two soldiers and wounding seven others.
 One of the commandos was killed in the firefight.
-Another was tracked for hours and later shot in head, while the rest escaped.
-In Gaza, the attack produced "a sense of euphoria—and nostalgia for the Palestinian fedayeen raids in the early days of the Jewish state."
-Israel responded by launching airstrikes at the police headquarters in Gaza City, an intelligence building in the central Gaza town of Deir al-Balah and a police building in the West Bank town of Salfit.
-Salah Zeidan, head of the DFLP in Gaza, stated of the operation that, "It's a classic model—soldier to soldier, gun to gun, face to face [...]
+Another was tracked for hours and later shot in the head, while the rest escaped.
+In Gaza, the attack produced "a sense of euphoria—and nostalgia for the Palestinian fedayeen raids in the early days of the Jewish state".
+Israel responded by launching airstrikes at the police headquarters in Gaza City, an intelligence building in the central Gaza town of Deir al-Balah, and a police building in the West Bank town of Salfit.
+Salah Zeidan, head of the DFLP in Gaza, stated of the operation that "It's a classic model—soldier to soldier, gun to gun, face to face [...]
 Our technical expertise has increased in recent days.
 So has our courage, and people are going to see that this is a better way to resist the occupation than suicide bombs inside the Jewish state."

-Today, the fedayeen have been eclipsed politically by the Palestinian National Authority (PNA), which consists of the major factions of the PLO, and militarily by Islamist groups, particularly Hamas.
-Already strained relations between Hamas and the PNA collapsed entirely when the former took over the Gaza Strip in 2007.
-Although the fedayeen are leftist and secular, during the 2008–2009 Israel–Gaza conflict, fedayeen groups fought alongside and in coordination with Hamas even though a number of the factions were previously sworn enemies of them.
+The fedayeen have been eclipsed politically by the Palestinian National Authority (PNA), which consists of the major factions of the PLO and Islamist groups, particularly Hamas.
+Already-strained relations between Hamas and the PNA collapsed entirely when the former took over the Gaza Strip in 2007.
+Although the fedayeen are leftist and secular, during the 2008–2009 Israel–Gaza conflict, fedayeen groups fought alongside and in coordination with Hamas, even though a number of the factions were previously sworn enemies of them.
 The al-Aqsa Martyrs Brigades, an armed faction loyal to the Fatah-controlled PNA, undermined Palestinian president Mahmoud Abbas by lobbing rockets into southern Israel in concert with rivals Hamas and the Islamic Jihad.
 According to researcher Maha Azzam, this symbolized the disintegration of Fatah and the division between the grassroots organization and the current leadership.
-The PFLP and the Popular Resistance Committees also joined in the fighting.
+The PFLP and the Popular Resistance Committees also joined the fighting.

 To rival the PNA and increase Palestinian fedayeen cooperation, a Damascus-based coalition composed of representatives of Hamas, Islamic Jihad, the PFLP, as-Sa'iqa, the Palestinian Popular Struggle Front, the Revolutionary Communist Party, and other anti-PNA factions within the PLO, such as Fatah al-Intifada, was established during the Gaza War in 2009.